HephyAnalysisSW/DeepLepton/Tools/ganga/README.md

 ***
 ## 1. Preparations for CMSCONNECT

-Singup at https://connect.uscms.org and wait that your request will be processed.
+Signup at https://connect.uscms.org and wait that your request will be processed.
 You will have to provide a ssh-key to give you access to the login node (for me only a rsa key worked).